 Holyfield came into the widely anticipated rematch on this day in 1997 even stronger than he had been for the first fight.
 In the first round, he hit Tyson hard with body shots while Tyson flailed away, ignoring the science of boxing his trainer had promised he would employ.
 By the end of the round, the crowd chanted Holyfield’s name, turning on the usual fan favorite Tyson.
 In the second round, Holyfield head-butted Tyson, opening a cut over Tyson’s right eye.

 In the third round, Tyson lost what composure he had left.
 He spit out his mouthpiece, bit off a chunk out of Holyfield’s right ear and then spit it onto the canvas.
 Though Holyfield was in obvious pain the fight resumed after a brief stoppage, and then Tyson bit Holyfield’s other ear.
 With 10 seconds left in the third round, he was disqualified.
 His $30 million purse was withheld while Nevada boxing officials reviewed the fight.

-Events in Tyson’s life took repeated turns for the worse in the aftermath of the fight, and culminated in his declaring bankruptcy--in part due to $400,000 a year spent on maintaining a flock of pet pigeons--and an arrest for cocaine possession.
-In 2006, Tyson agreed to join Heidi Fleiss’ legal brothel in Nevada as a prostitute.
+Events in Tyson’s life took repeated turns for the worse in the aftermath of the fight, and culminated in his declaring bankruptcy—in part due to $400,000 a year spent on maintaining a flock of pet pigeons—and an arrest for cocaine possession.